 RUILS FAMILY MATTERS SERVICE

-The service’s family support worker aims to help by listening to parents’ worries and experiences in a non-judgmental way, working with them to identify what is working and what is not working, and supporting parents to focus on areas of family life that they find challenging and working with them to identify steps to address some of these difficulties.
+The service’s family support workers aim to help by listening to parents’ worries and experiences in a non-judgmental way, working with them to identify what is working and what is not working, and supporting parents to focus on areas of family life that they find challenging and working with them to identify steps to address some of these difficulties.
 Parents are also provided with information on activities and services and given support to access them.

 To find out more and possibly use the service, please contact: